Key Principles of Change Management

 Change Management Readiness Assessment

-A Change Readiness Assessment is an assessment of the willingness and ability of people within an organisation to adopt to a change.
+Change Readiness Assessment is an evaluation of the willingness and ability of people within an organisation to adopt a change.
 Through engagement with those affected, you can uncover a number of findings which point to root causes which can ultimately mean the difference between success and failure.
-Addressing these root causes can then become an integral part of your change management strategy.
+Addressing these root causes can then become an integral part of your Change Management strategy.

 • Safeguarding the delivery of expected benefits from change initiatives of any type